bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 My logger instance started collecting data on the 18th of December 2020, and as of today (18th January 2020), the raw logs are about 14GB.

 I expect (or at least hope) the raw logs will be useful also for other projects as well, like monitoring the propagation of transactions or other works involving raw mempool data.
-I will share raw logs data through torrent soon.
+We will share raw logs data through torrent soon.

 ## The dataset